Guarda costa: History

-In 1674, after centuries refusing to authorize privateering in any meaningful scale, the Spanish crown under Charles II started issuing letters of marque to protect Indian coasts.
-The defeat of Armada de Barlovento by Henry Morgan during his raid on Lake Maracaibo in 1669 was a factor behind the decision.
-The first fleets were composed of royal ships, but the high cost of maintaining them led to their intermixing with private vessels, recruited locally as auxiliars.
-Guarda-costas, often coastal militiamen and amnestied pirates, became soon the biggest threat for pirates and buccaneers.
+In 1674, after the greater part of two centuries refusing to authorize privateering in the Caribbean on any meaningful scale, the Spanish crown under Charles II of Spain started issuing letters of marque to protect its coastal settlements.
+Henry Morgan's defeat of the Armada de Barlovento during his raid on Lake Maracaibo in 1669 was a factor in the decision.
+Charles II of Spain went to the extent of owning a ship himself, crewed by renowned Basque corsairs, to encourage private enterprise.
+The measure met considerable success, with over 200 Spanish privateering vessels being commissioned in the Iberian Peninsula alone.
+The first fleets in the Indies were composed of royal ships, but the high cost of maintaining them led to their intermixing with private vessels, recruited locally as auxiliars.
+Guarda costas, often coastal militiamen and amnestied pirates, soon became the biggest threat to pirates and buccaneers in the Caribbean.

-Throughout the 18th century, Spanish guarda costas were the main imperial defensive measure against piracy, especially due to Spanish constant involvement in wars in Europe, which drained their naval resources.
-Great Britain earned trading rights with the 1715 Treaty of Utrecht, but their enforcement was mainly carried on by the guarda costas, which acted harshly to suppress illegal trade.
-Tensions rose up, as the British routinely accused the Spanish of disrupting their legal merchant traffic, while in turn the Spanish accused the British of disrespecting the treaty.
-The number of privateers grew since the War of the Quadruple Alliance.
+Throughout the 18th century, the privateer guarda costas were the main Spanish imperial defensive measure against piracy, especially due to constant involvement in European wars which drained Spanish naval resources.
+Great Britain earned trading rights with the 1713 Peace of Utrecht, but their enforcement was mainly carried on by the guarda costas, who acted harshly to suppress illegal trade.
+International tensions rose as the British routinely accused the Spanish of disrupting their legal merchant traffic, while in turn the Spanish accused the British of disrespecting the treaty conditions.
+The number of privateers swelled after the War of the Quadruple Alliance.

+Old port of San Juan, Puerto Rico, one of the main guarda costa bases.